 Effects (also known as User Effects) work in two ways, they affect the Product visually to simulate specific branding methods, and they can affect the artwork that is generated by the system - or both.
 By default, selected effects will affect both output and the Product visual (compatibility permitting).
 This may not always be desirable, and therefore it is possible to stop the Effects affecting the output (see Print Effects detailed below).

-The Effects menu contains a preset list of print and visual effects.
-The current list contains 45 selectable Effects (see Figure 1) - this is likely to increase.
-It is recommended that Full Colour be used as a default general option if no other options are applicable.
+The Effects menu contains a preset list of print and visual effects (see Figure 1) - this is likely to increase.

 Any combination of effects can be selected for each 2D Product.
 If multiple Effects are enabled, then it is possible for the end user to switch between them during personalisation.

 Important Note: Some effects (such as Deboss) may be influenced by the text colour.
-Change the default colour, or restrict the colours available, to achieve a stronger or subtler effect.
+Change the default colour to lighter or darker shade to achieve a subtler or stronger effect.